-In an ideal sense, there have to be at least 10 to 12 hours of gap between the practice and the meal which is often advised as the best thing to practice this asana and also in the morning.
+In an ideal sense, there has to be at least 10 to 12 hours of gap between the practice and the meal which is often advised as the best thing to practice this asana and also in the morning.

 However, due to the different busy schedules of the people, a lot of them find it difficult to perform this asana in the morning.
 These people can practice this asana in the evening.
 The bowels need to be clean whenever you practice this asana.

-- Bending your elbows and bring your palm tougher in Anjali pose (prayer position) make sure hands near the chest, with deep inhale breathing.
+- Now Bend your elbows and bring your palm together in the Anjali pose (prayer position) make sure your hands are near the chest.

 - Make sure that your hips remain very close to the ankles and pull your shoulder back.